Nexus-Mods/game-starfield/README.md

 # Addendum

 Vortex 0.6.X load ordering functionality is using INI merging for global datasets defined in ASI mods.
 At the time of writing this addendum, the deepMerge utility function was not exported as part of the API.
-In order to allow users to test this extension without waiting for Vortex 1.9.9+, the extension has and identical copy of the deepMerge function included - this should be removed once we confirm 1.9.9+ is stable.
+In order to allow users to test this extension without waiting for Vortex 1.9.9+, the extension has an identical copy of the deepMerge function included - this should be removed once we confirm 1.9.9+ is stable.

 # See also